karunikbauddh2/Excel_Project-Data_Analytics/Project_2/README.md

 🤔 **So What?**

 Understanding market leaders helps identify companies driving innovation and consumer adoption within the EV industry.

+## 4️⃣ What are the Top 10 EV Models?
+📈 **Skill: Ranking Analysis**

+💡 Insights

+- Certain EV models consistently outperform competitors in registrations.
+- Top-selling models demonstrate strong market acceptance and brand loyalty.

+🤔 **So What?**

+Popular models provide insight into the features and vehicle segments most valued by consumers.